riffcc/alpha-director/DOCUMENTATION.md

 * Upon completion of the run, The Director stores a "magic locator" beacon that allows clients to retrieve the complete platform data as it stands.

-* In the future, we will ask our power users to join our IPFS Cluster as followers and maintain the metadata set, as they do with the current BitTorrent set.
+* In the future, we will ask our power users to join our IPFS Cluster as followers and maintain the metadata set.

 Requirements
 ============

 * A modern Python3 stack (tested on Python 3.9.5 on macOS Big Sur version 11.2.2)

-* A modern PostgreSQL installation

 * A functional Unit3D installation somewhere, with SSH keys setup that allow for passwordless authentication.